8 Web-Based Analysis with ReliaShiny

 Workflow:

-1. Select the Life Data Analysis tab.
+1. Select the Life Data Analysis tab in the sidebar.

-6. The probability plot appears in the main panel, with \(\hat{\beta}\), \(\hat{\eta}\), and the Anderson-Darling statistic in the sidebar.
+4. Click Fit Model.
+The Probability Plot appears in the main panel, with \(\hat{\beta}\), \(\hat{\eta}\), and the Anderson-Darling statistic.

 CSV format for upload: